The Herpes Rash

 - Fill in a very short questionnaire which asks a few questions about the rash

-- A doctor will review your questionnaire and photos and give you a diagnosis if they can and advise on treatment.
-In certain cases, they will also be able to prescribe the treatment and send it to your address by post
+- A doctor will review your questionnaire and photos and give you a diagnosis if they can, and advise you on treatment

 Getting diagnosed in person – you can also make a face-to-face appointment with a doctor or nurse to get a diagnosis.
 Go to your GP practice or nearest sexual health clinic (sometimes known as GUM clinic) to make an appointment.
 In your appointment, you will be asked some questions about the rash as well as more general questions about your health.
 They may ask detailed questions about recent sexual contacts.
 After this, they will examine the affected area.
 Then, they will come to a diagnosis and advise you on the best course of treatment.
 They may write a prescription which you can give to any pharmacy.
 If the pharmacy has your medication in store, you can have it in minutes.
 If not, you should be able to collect your treatment the next day.